 |March 31||Shareholder Current Account – Kevin||$121|

-Kevin’s current account is reduced by $121 by the debit, while the interest being charged is income to the company and this is reflected by the credit entry.
+Kevin’s current account is reduced by $121 by the debit, while the interest being charged is income to the company, and the credit entry reflects this.

 Expenses Incurred on Behalf of